Shark Island (band)

-Shark Island is an American glam metal band from Los Angeles, California, United States, that formed in 1986. and reformed in 2017 and is currently touring clubs and hair metal festivals in Europe.
+Shark Island is an American glam metal band from Los Angeles, California, that formed in 1986 and reformed in 2017 and is currently touring clubs and hair metal festivals in Europe.
 The band are mainly known for their "cult hit" album, Law of the Order.

 History

 1979–1982: Sharks

 Sharks started in 1979 by vocalist Rick Czerny and lead guitarist, Spencer Sercombe.
 Czerny and Sercombe met in high school playing together and began writing original material.
 Spencer eventually began working for B.C.
 Rich guitars.
 While working at B.C.
 Rich, Spencer had a hand in the designing of one their most popular guitars, The Warlock.

 The band practiced out of a small home in a commercial area in Arcadia on Santa Clara Street.
 The walls of the studio were lined with empty Mickey's Big Mouth bottles, the official Sharks beer and the inspiration behind the band's original logo.
-The band was completed by drummer Dave Bishop and bassist Jim Volpicelli.
+The band was completed by drummer Dave Bishop from the Maryland suburbs of Washington DC.

-The original band of Czerny, Sercombe, Volpicelli and Bishop released an independent album called Altar Ego in 1982.
+The original band of Czerny, Sercombe and Bishop released an independent album called Altar Ego in 1982.
 This album was produced by Jerry Tolman, and featured organist Mike "The Fin" Finnegan.
 Both had done work with Stephen Stills.
-Executive producer was Jeff Willmitt.
-It was recorded at That Studio in North Hollywood.
+It was recorded and mixed by Rick Holbrook at That Studio in North Hollywood.

 As well as Altar Ego, Sharks released three singles.
 The first was a unique "triple fin-shaped" 45, that when inserted into the jacket, cut through the ocean image on the cover.
 Side A was "Kid Sister" and Side B was "Your Car or Mine."
-Both were recorded at Mystic Studios in Hollywood, CA. "Hey" was a live single recorded on May 10, 1981, at The Ice House in Pasadena, Sharks' hometown.
+Both were recorded at Mystic Studios in Hollywood.
+"Hey" was a live single recorded on May 10, 1981, at The Ice House in Pasadena, Sharks' hometown.
 On the flip side was Mark Bolan's "Bang a Gong (Get It On)".
-The executive producer for both 45s was Jeff Willmitt.
-The artwork of "Hey" featured a black 45 rpm sleeve with "Live Sharks" across the top in bold red letters with three USDA stamps stating, "Guaranteed Live" on the top of the stamp.
+The artwork of "Hey" featured a black 45 rpm sleeve with "Live Sharks" across the top in bold red letters with three USDA stamps stating "Guaranteed Live" on the top of the stamp.
 "Packed in Its Own Juice" was on the bottom of the stamp.